TotallySly/406.-50PROJECTS50DAYS--split-landing-page/README.md

-## 407.- 50 Projects 50 Days - Hidden Search Widget
+## 407.- 50 Projects 50 Days - Split Landing Page

 ### What was the project about?